AntonelliLab/phylotaR_demo/README.md

 ```

 `taxdump.tar.gz` can be downloaded from ftp://ftp.ncbi.nlm.nih.gov/pub/taxonomy/
 `ncbi-blast-2.7.1+` can be downloaded from ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/.
 Download `*-src.tar.gz`, and extract.
 Note, the version number may be different for you and will need changed in the R scripts.
+Alternatively these arguments can be left blank in the `run_*.R` scripts and BLAST tools from the system path will be used and phylotaR will download the taxonomy itself.

 ## Scripts
 - `run_*.R`: Intiate the phylotaR pipeline.